Sen. Tim Kaine to address media amid reelection speculation

 Questions about Kaine’s next steps have swirled since he told the Richmond Times-Dispatch earlier this month that he had not made a final decision about whether he would compete in 2024.
 He said he planned to make a decision by the end of January.

 A Kaine retirement would be a blow to Democrats, both politically and practically in a swing state that is prized by both parties.
-Kaine is best known nationally as Hillary Clinton’s running mate in the 2016 presidential election, a race they lost to Donald Trump and Mike Pence in one of the most stunning upsets in U.S. history.
+Kaine, 64, is best known nationally as Hillary Clinton’s running mate in the 2016 presidential election, a race they lost to Donald Trump and Mike Pence in one of the most stunning upsets in U.S. history.

 Virginia is a must-hold seat for Democrats facing a tough election landscape in 2024, alongside the presidential contest.
 Kaine would have been a strong favorite, even after the state elected a slate of Republican statewide candidates in 2021, including Gov. Glenn Youngkin.

-Kaine was expected to meet with the media Friday after hosting what his office described as an economic development roundtable with young Richmond leaders at a coffee shop in Richmond’s East End.
-He will discuss “how Congress can build on the progress made to create jobs and lower costs for Virginians,” according to an advisory.
+Kaine was set to meet with the media Friday after hosting what his office described as an economic development roundtable with young Richmond leaders at a coffee shop in Richmond’s East End.

+He said his office organized the event because he wanted a chance to get community feedback from young people in the state at the start of the new Congress.
+He attended the roundtable with his wife, Anne Holton.

 Kaine’s press office declined to comment about Friday’s events beyond what was publicly advised.